preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/features/index.rst

 .. image:: tenant-features-system.png

-+ **Enable Custom System Email**: As it states, this feature must be activated if Custom System Email functionality is needed in the tenant.
++ **Email provider - Exchange Online mailbox**: This feature must be activated if customs system email functionality is needed in the tenant.
+The optiopn was called "Enable Custom System Email" in earlier Omnia version.
+It's just a relabel, same funcitonality as before.
 + **Web Content Managament file storage**: When activated, the option "Copy documents locally" becomes available in the settings for the Realated Links block.
 Documents that are locally accessible are versioned together with the page and can be accessed by users without a SharePoint license.
 + **Teamwork provisioning using application context**: If you want users to only be able to create Microsoft 365 Groups through Omnia templates, activate this feature.
 Note that additional settings needs to be made, to make sure Microsoft 365 Group can not be created any other way.
 More information about how to do this will be added here soon.
 In the mean time, more information can be found on this Microsoft page: https://docs.microsoft.com/en-us/microsoft-365/solutions/manage-creation-of-groups?view=o365-worldwide
++ **Social reactions**: Activate this feature to use the same social reactions functionality in Omnia as in Teans.

 Default configuration
 ******************************